-Prince William and Prince Harry To Appear In ‘Star Wars: The Last Jedi’ As Stormtroopers
+Prince William And Prince Harry To Appear In ‘Star Wars: The Last Jedi’ As Stormtroopers

 In an interview with the Hollywood Reporter, actor John Boyega, who plays Finn in the movie, talked about the upcoming installment of the long-running sci-fi franchise.

-The 25-year-old English actor shared some interesting details about filming Star Wars: The Last Jedi and revealed a special cameo from the royal brothers — Prince William and Prince Harry.
+The 25-year-old English actor shared some interesting details about filming Star Wars: The Last Jedi and revealed a special cameo from the royal brothers, Prince William and Prince Harry.

 According to Boyega, he shared a scene with the royal pair “wrapped in Stormtroopers costumes.”
 Apparently, Prince William and Prince Harry will be playing First Order Stormtroopers, complete with its iconic masks and body armor.